Get the reportMore

 Instead of taking the entire application offline to perform an update, software developers can configure the load balancer to stop delivering traffic to a specified server while it is being updated with the new application.
 Once the update is completed, another server node is taken offline and updated before being brought back online to service users.
 Rolling deployments ensure that there is always a stable version of the live application available for users and that any errors affect only a small subset of the user base.

 With the canary release method, software developers do a small release on a few servers, search for bugs, then do a big release once bugs have been discovered and fixed.
-In rolling deployments, software updates are rolled out progressively to minimize the impacts of bugs and allow developers to update the live environment without taking services offline.
+In rolling deployments, software updates roll out progressively to minimize the impacts of bugs and allow developers to update the live environment without taking services offline.

 Blue/green deployment is quite different from canary release, in that blue/green releases software on a duplicate version of the live environment — not just a limited number of servers.
 This helps to approximate the conditions of the live environment in testing.